errorrc0de/canon.printer.error.5b00/index.rst

 Solution 3: Reset Counter Absorber
 **********************

 If the error is not resolved, then you may choose this one.
 First, make sure that the printer is switched on.
 After that, press the Resume button for a couple of times.
 Now, tap and hold the Power key to confirm the Reset process.
 Now, an option of Reset will be shown on the screen.
-Tap on that icon and let your Canon printer reset.
+Tap on that icon and let your Cánon printer reset.